Philosophy and Religion

 Hell is a place of eternal punishment and torture with fire (4:14, 4:168–169, 5:36–37).
 Those who reject god and “the revelations” will have yokes placed around their necks and will be dragged through boiling liquid while being taunted (40:70–76).
 They will have their skin consumed by fire, whereupon it will be replaced and then burned off again so that they may “taste the torment” (4:56).
 The inhabitants of hell will be made to drink boiling water (6:70) and will not be able to drive off the fire from their faces and backs (21:39).
 They will wear clothing made of fire, their skin and organs will melt, and they will be impaled upon iron hooks (22:19–22).

-According to accounts set forward in the Bible, Jesus's body was taken down following his crucifixion and placed in a sealed tomb.
+The Bible does not appear to be a self-consistent text.
+According to accounts it sets forward, for example, Jesus's body was taken down following his crucifixion and placed in a sealed tomb.
 Sometime thereafter, a group of women went to his body in order to anoint it with spices.
 Who went?
-Depending on the Gospel, it was either Mary Magdalene and another Mary (Matthew 28:1); Mary Magdalene, Mary the mother of James, and Salome (Mark 16:1); an unspecified group of women (Luke 24:1); or Mary Magdalene all by herself (John 20:1).
+It was either Mary Magdalene and another Mary (Matthew 28:1); Mary Magdalene, Mary the mother of James, and Salome (Mark 16:1); an unspecified group of women (Luke 24:1); or Mary Magdalene all by herself (John 20:1).

-When whoever it was that went there got to the tomb, which had either been left guarded (Matthew 28:4) or unguarded (the three other Gospels), they found either that the stone covering the entrance had been rolled away already (Mark 16:4, Luke 24:2, John 20:1), or that there was an angel there to roll it away in front of their eyes (Matthew 28:2).
+When whoever it was that went there got to the tomb, which had either been left guarded (Matthew 28:4) or unguarded (the three other Gospels), they found either that the stone covering the entrance had been rolled away already (Mark 16:4, Luke 24:2, John 20:1), or that there was an angel there to roll it away for them (Matthew 28:2).
 In the reports given in Matthew and Mark (Mark 16:5) there was a single angel waiting at the tomb.
 However, in Luke there was two (Luke 24:4), and in John there was none.

-For those Gospels in which there were angels present, the women were either told to go and tell the disciples that Jesus would meet them in Galilee (Mark 16:7), to tell the disciples simply that he has risen (Matthew 28:7), or just to remember that Jesus had told them while they were in Galilee that his death was necessary (Luke 24:6–7).
+For those Gospels in which there were angels, the women were either told to go and tell the disciples that Jesus would meet them in Galilee (Mark 16:7), to tell the disciples simply that Jesus had risen (Matthew 28:7), or just to remember what Jesus had told them while they were in Galilee (Luke 24:6–7).
 Since there were no angels in the Gospel of John to issue instructions or give reminders, the Gospel has Mary Magdalene go on her own initiative to tell the disciples that the tomb was empty (John 20:2).

 Mary Magdalene + another Mary